FEAR OF JUDGEMENT

 External locus of control – When we are externally motivated i.e. we accomplish goals to compete or impress and seek validation from others, we end up taking their opinion personally as we attach a lot of importance to them

 Lack of support system – Constant comparison from our parents, family members or peers can have a deleterious effect on how we perceive ourselves.
-Lack of appreciation and support can affect our self image.
+Lack of appreciation and support can affect our self-image.

-Going through a rough phase – When we are going through dark storms in our life, we become more vulnerable to the barrage of other’s judgment as we ourselves are struggling with self doubt and lack of direction so we feel belittled by other’s perceptions of us.
+Going through a rough phase – When we are going through dark storms in our life, we become more vulnerable to the barrage of other’s judgment as we ourselves are struggling with self-doubt and lack of direction so we feel belittled by other’s perceptions of us.

 Socialization process – Fear of judgment is deeply ingrained in our consciousness.
 Even the most confident people are shackled by this fear which indicates that the reasons for this fear are not superficial but there is something fundamental going on here.
 Early on from our childhood, all our learning has been through the carrot-stick approach that in order to attain reward, love, a sense of belongingness and appreciation, we need to behave in a certain manner or we would have to face the consequences of punishment, ridicule or rejection.
 Hence in a way we are programmed to conform.

-How to overcome this Fear
+How to overcome Fear of Judgment?

 Build Self Confidence– Having a high regard for self, helps us to be more objective when we receive criticism.
 We take it as constructive feedback rather than a personal attack on our self-esteem.